kura-run-ai/kura-ai/README.md

 - Transform token creation and management

 ---
-*fyre represents a new paradigm in AI-driven token launches, combining advanced automation with community-driven development to create a sustainable and innovative ecosystem.*
+*kura represents a new paradigm in AI-driven token launches, combining advanced automation with community-driven development to create a sustainable and innovative ecosystem.*